-In the humanities, access to sophisticated technologies and research tools plays an increasingly important role as the availability of digital data increases.
-Qualitative and quantitative methods are combined at the interface with social sciences and computer science.
-At the University of Heidelberg there have been numerous activities in the field of Digital Humanities (DH) in recent years – research projects, workshops, summer schools, or think tanks.
+In the humanities access to sophisticated technologies and research tools becomes more important with increased availability of digital data.
+Qualitative and quantitative methods are combined at the interface with social and computer science.
+At the University of Heidelberg there have been numerous activities in the field of Digital Humanities (DH) – research projects, workshops, summer schools, or think tanks.
 In addition, infrastructures have been established for digitisation, the creation of digital editions, data modelling and publication, and the curating and archiving of research data.

 Dr. Florian Nieser

 Continuing Education Program 'Digital Humanities'

 In cooperation with interdisciplinary partners at Heidelberg University, it will be possible to further your education in the field of 'Digital Humanities' and obtain a certificate from the winter semester 2021/22 onwards.

 A central site provides information on current and completed Digital Humanities projects, events and services.